InfoVizW2018/activity-2-team-xa/Activity 2.md

 Assumptions:

-       This model assumes that the sailings are static and that they will not change the ships on each route, the times of the sailings, or the locations of the stations
+       The ships will not change on each route

+       The times of the sailings will not change

+       The locations of the stations will not change

+       The length of the sailings will not change

 What: